 - The relationship between the complaining party and the alleged harasser.

-Title VII also protects employees who file sexual harassment charges, who participating in an investigation or litigation under associated with a sexual harassment complaint, or who testifying in related proceedings.
-State laws typically have similar provisions.
-It is possible for a complainant to lose a sexual harassment claim, but still win a judgment against an employer on the basis of retaliation.
+Title VII protects employees who file sexual harassment charges, who participate in an investigation or litigation under associated with a sexual harassment complaint, or who testify in related proceedings, from being subjected to retaliation for those actions.
+State laws usually have similar provisions.
+It is possible for an employee to lose a sexual harassment claim, but still win a judgment against an employer on the basis of unlawful retaliation.

 To support a complaint of sexual harassment, the plaintiff must establish that:

-- A reasonable person in the position of the plaintiff would consider the conduct hostile, abusive or offensive.
+A reasonable person in the position of the plaintiff would consider the conduct complained of to be hostile, abusive or offensive.

-Please note that the plaintiff does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.
+The plaintiff in a sexual harassment case does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.

 If a person feels that he or she is the subject of sexual harassment: